 Whether Soren ever fought Micaiah and Pelleas or not

 Also, Fire Emblem: Sword of Seals has three possible endings: the standard ending, the complete ending, and the best ending.
 The standard ending can be obtained by simply defeating Zephiel.
 If all the sacred weapons have been obtained, two extra chapters are unlocked, leading to the complete ending, in which you defeat the dark priestess Idoun.
 The best ending occurs if Idoun is finished off by Roy using the Sword of Seals, and it shows Idoun's soul being saved.

 Fire Emblem Awakening has two endings based on a choice in the final chapter.
-The Avatar can choose to sacrifice him/herself to destroy Grima for good, or have Chrom kill Grima at the risk of Grima coming back again in the future.
+The Avatar can choose to sacrifice him/herself to destroy Grima for good, or have Chrom kill Grima but have Grima come back again in the future.

 FInal Fantasy XIII-2 is a bit weird.
 There are eight "Paradox Endings," most of which are bittersweet (and one of them is just weird).
 There is also a Secret Ending obtained after getting all 160 fragments, in which Caius taunts the player by telling them that all possible timelines lead to him winning.

 Notable in that one quest results in a bad ending, no matter how you completed it.
 Mephisto offers you a Sadistic Choice between saving Jean Grey or Nightcrawler.
 Saving Jean results in Mystique murdering Charles Xavier for allowing her son to die, whereas choosing Nightcrawler causes Dark Phoenix to escape hell and come to seek revenge on the X-Men for abandoning Jean.